The hunt is on! Tuchel & Chelsea send a message to Pep by ending Man City's quadruple dream | Goal.com

 For once, City were unable to hog the ball, with a confident Chelsea side claiming a 49.5 per cent share of possession during the first half.

-"If you have good ball possession against City, maybe it is the best way to defend.
-We are very strong in the numbers in the defensive statistics.
-It belongs to the courage of the players.
-The individual behaviour and as a team," Tuchel said at Wembley after the match.
+"If you have good ball possession against City, maybe it is the best way to defend," Tuchel told reporters after the game.
+"But we were very strong in the defensive statistics too, and is down to the courage of the players, both as individuals and as a team.

-"We defend very, very actively and aggressively with huge solidarity.
-This is the key.
-On this level, it is like this.
-Everyone needs to attack and defend."
+"We defended very, very actively and aggressively, with huge solidarity.
+Everyone needs to attack and defend.
+That is the key."

 No sooner had they moved their defensive line forward than Chelsea pounced, with Mason Mount releasing the lightning-quick Timo Werner, who crossed for Ziyech to tap home.